ChengTang62/curb-detection/README.md

 ## Limitations

 - Only one of the two measures can be applied each time on a single case.
-- Boundaries between the projected polygon and the empty space of the retangle-shape image potentially causes the algorithm to produce false positive.
+- Boundaries between the projected polygon and the empty space of the rectangle-shape image potentially causes the algorithm to produce false positive.
-- Scaling z-axis values linearly causes the side of the curb with less distinct values to be suppressed and not being detected properly; *only selecting one side* of the curb each time is therefore recommended.
+- Scaling z-axis values linearly cause the side of the curb with less distinct values to be suppressed and not being detected properly; *only selecting one side* of the curb each time is therefore recommended.
 - The labels (lines) do not pertain any information regarding z-axis.

 ## Future Work